Bracelet: Link

 Bracelets made from connecting or linking various or similar components or jewelry findings.
 Link bracelets can be made of a variety of materials including metals and gemstones.

 Penannular

 Penannular, meaning an incomplete circle, has been a very common form for bracelets, especially ones made in a single piece of a slightly flexible material such as metal or plastic.
 It is particularly popular in gold.

 Slap

 In the late 1980s and early 1990s, "slap bracelets"—flat, felt-covered metal strips that curved around one's wrist when gently hit against it—were a popular fad.
 Often adorned with neon colors and vivid graphics, these bracelets could be found at inexpensive retailers.
-A false rumor emerged that "slap bracelets" caused bleeding and puncture wounds and thus they fell out of style.
+A rumor eventually emerged that "slap bracelets" caused bleeding and puncture wounds and thus they fell out of style.

 Sports

 Silicone and stainless steel emergency ID sports bracelet (2010).

 The use of colored silicone rubber as a material for producing sports bracelets was popularized by Nike and Lance Armstrong through the Yellow Livestrong wristband starting in May 2003.
 Their success has led to the silicone bracelet becoming a low cost tool for various awareness, information, and charity campaigns.
 This can be likened to the use of awareness ribbons for similar purposes.
 These bracelets are also known as "baller id bands", "baller bands" or "wristbands".
 They can also be referred to as rubber wristbands, silicone wristbands or gel wristbands.
 For sport climbing, bracelets are designed with climbing cords (dynamic rope) to serve as a mountain climbing gear.